jina-ai/examples/wikipedia-sentences/README.md

 | Dataset used |  [Kaggle Wikipedia corpus](kaggle.com/mikeortman/wikipedia-sentences)     |
 | ML model used |  [`distilbert-base-nli-stsb-mean-tokens `](https://huggingface.co/sentence-transformers/distilbert-base-nli-stsb-mean-tokens) |

 This example shows you how to build a simple semantic search app powered by [Jina](http://www.jina.ai)'s neural search framework.
-You can index and search text sentences from Wikipedia using a state-of-the-art machine learning  [`distilbert-based-uncased`](https://huggingface.co/distilbert-base-uncased) language model from the [Transformers](https://huggingface.co) library.
+You can index and search text sentences from Wikipedia using a state-of-the-art machine learning  [`distilbert-base-nli-stsb-mean-tokens `](https://huggingface.co/sentence-transformers/distilbert-base-nli-stsb-mean-tokens) language model from the [Transformers](https://huggingface.co) library.

 | item   | content                                          |
 |--------|--------------------------------------------------|